 Can you use regular seeds for microgreens?

 Yes, you can grow microgreens from seeds for the mature plant, just harvest the seeds when they are still microgreens.
 Microgreens are ready to eat when they have root systems and their first four true leaves.
+You’ll find specific microgreen seed at many stores though and online if you want to find the ones that do best with this method.

 Do microgreens need fertilizer?